Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

     pip install fpdf
     pip install pdfkit

-In addition to the creation code above. the repo environment was exported in:
+In addition to the creation code above, the repo environment was exported in:

 -  `environment.yml <environment.yml>`_
 -  `environment.txt <environment.txt>`_

-Git repo structure
+Github repo structure
 ==================

 The full modelling process for the Hawea model was undertaken within this Github repo.
-The only exceptions are several large datasets (LIDAR/DEMs) which were simplified (code in repo) and then the simplified product was saved in the Github Repo.
-This means that no external datasets are necessary to completely recreate the Hawea model and the full methodology is present in this Repo.
+The only exceptions are several large datasets (LIDAR/DEMs) which were simplified (code in repo) and then the simplified product was saved in the Github repo.
+This means that no external datasets are necessary to completely recreate the Hawea model and the full methodology is present in this repo.

 Comment keyword standards:
 ---------------

-We have used a number of multiple keywords (case insensitive) to support identifying important comments within the text.
+We have used a number of keywords (case insensitive) to support identifying important comments within the text.
 These are:

 -  TODO: A comment that identifies a task that needs to be completed
 -  FIXME: A comment that identifies a problem that needs to be fixed